sagar-viradiya/auto-benchmark/README.md

 For more info refer [this](https://flank.github.io/flank/#authenticate-with-a-service-account) flank guide for authentication as this plugin internally uses Fladle and Flank

-## 📈 Running baseline profile verification
+## 📈 Running benchmark tests and baseline profile verification

 To run benchmark and verify result run following gradle task.